underpostnet/engine/CLI-HELP.md

 Builds client assets, single replicas, and/or syncs environment ports.

 Arguments:
+  deploy-id                   The deployment ID to build. (default:
+                              "dd-default")
-  deploy-id         The deployment ID to build. (default: "dd-default") sub-conf          The sub-configuration for the build. (default: "") host              Comma-separated hosts to filter the build. (default: "") path              Comma-separated paths to filter the build. (default: "")
+  sub-conf                    The sub-configuration for the build. (default: "") host                        Comma-separated hosts to filter the build.
+                              (default: "")
+  path                        Comma-separated paths to filter the build.
+                              (default: "")

 Options:
+  --sync-env-port             Sync environment port assignments across all
+                              deploy IDs
+  --single-replica            Build single replica folders instead of full
+                              client
+  --build-zip                 Create zip files of the builds --split <mb>                Split generated zip files into parts of the
-  --sync-env-port   Sync environment port assignments across all deploy IDs --single-replica  Build single replica folders instead of full client --build-zip       Create zip files of the builds --lite-build      Skip full build (default is full build) --icons-build     Build icons
+                              specified size in MB --unzip <build-prefix>      Extract a built client zip or split zip parts using the given build prefix --merge-zip <build-prefix>  Merge split ZIP parts back into a single ZIP file for the given build prefix --lite-build                Skip full build (default is full build) --icons-build               Build icons
   -h, --help                  display help for command

 ```